My best bear friend.

 First time in the city that really never sleeps with its limitless selection of late night eateries.
 Hit up many of the iconic stops all over town with the help of the expansive subway.

 It was an eventful winter weekend up in Tahoe.
-In the day we found ourselves digging cars out of the snow and combatting fierce gusts of wind.
+In the day we found ourselves digging cars out of the snow and combating fierce gusts of wind.
 During the long nights we cooked up feasts and watched the Olympics.

 A carefree drive on Highway 1 ended at a fancy brunch buffet where we ate until it hurt too much eat more.